-St Mary Magdalene Church, where the christening of Prince William's heart.
+St Mary Magdalene Church, where the christening of Princess Charlotte is being held, holds a special place in Prince William's heart.
 The picturesque 16th-century chapel on the Queen's Sandringham estate is also where his beloved mother Princess Diana was baptized on August 30, 1961.

 CLICK ON PHOTOS FOR FULL GALLERY

 Lady Diana Spencer was baptised at St Mary Magdalene in 1961 Photo: Getty Images

 Diana grew up at Park House on the estate, which is why the Spencers had close links to the royal family even before her marriage to Prince Charles.

 The location must have been chosen by William and Kate Middleton partly as a tribute to his late mother.
 At the ceremony on Sunday July 5 their daughter will be baptized with her full name of Charlotte Elizabeth Diana – another nod to the dearly missed royal.